Jomsaruj/refactoring/README.md

 #### Problem

-Since method "readfile" is doing more than one thing, which are check source file status, decrypt the message and read text from file.
+Since method "readfile" is doing more than one thing, which are check source file status, get decryption stategy and read text from file.
 Therefore, "readfile" method is classified as **Long method**.

 #### Before refactor